Skip to primary navigation Skip to content Skip to footer

 What We’ll See

-Next up is the neighborhood’s quirkiest landmark: the 19-foot-tall “Big Chair,” a 1959 publicity stunt turned local icon, where a 21-year-old aspiring model known as “Alice in the Looking Glass House” lived uninterrupted for 42 days.
+Next up is the neighborhood’s quirkiest landmark: the 19-foot-tall “Big Chair,” a 1959 publicity stunt that turned into a local icon, where a 21-year-old aspiring model, known as “Alice in the Looking Glass House,” lived uninterrupted for 42 days.
 We’ll also stop outside the former 11th Precinct police station, once a marker of Anacostia’s racial dividing line, heroically and colorfully repurposed in 1993 as a health center serving people with HIV.

 Tour Highlights